-Daily wasted food in plastic onto landfill (London, New York, Chicago etc.)
+Daily wasted food in plastic onto landfill (London, New York, Chicago, Paris … everywhere).

 To anyone concerned about food waste in plastic to landfill, please don’t be fooled by Pret’s generic question on social media to DM on “which shop” this is from and they’ll have a word with the manager bla bla.
 Pret only want customer data for future marketing.

 New York staff review September 2019 “always getting sued” and expired food: